isparo/chalenge_golang/README.md

 arquitectura.

 ----------
+## Unit testing
+-- For this example I'm using gomock in order to generate the mock files

+-- I'm using test tables to define the unit test

-Generate swagger
+## Generate swagger
 swag init -d cmd,internal --parseDependency --parseInternal --parseDepth 2

-Go to API documentation (swagger): http://localhost:8080/swagger/index.html
+## Go to API documentation (swagger):
+http://localhost:8080/swagger/index.html

-How to run it:
+## How to run it:

+For this exaple I'm using `docker-compose`in order to configure a local deployment that going to run the `user` service and the local database.

 start service and database:
-docker-compose up
+`docker-compose up`

 stop service and database:
-docker-compose down
+`docker-compose down`